tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 * **PayU Tokenization**.<br>We provide our own service to tokenize your credit cards enabled under request.
 This service lets you tokenize the information of your customers' credit cards (regardless of their franchise) using our API or SDK integration.<br>For more information, refer to [PayU Tokenization]({{< ref "Tokenization.md" >}}).

 * **MasterCard Digital Enablement Service - MDES**.<br>Tokenization service provided by Mastercard.
-This service lets you tokenize the Primary Account Number of the MasterCard credit cards to let you use them to make regular payments of build one-click payments features.<br>For more information, refer to [MasterCard Digital Enablement Service (MDES)](https://developer.mastercard.com/mdes-digital-enablement/documentation/).
+This service lets you tokenize the Primary Account Number of the MasterCard credit cards to let you use them to make regular payments or build one-click payments features.<br>For more information, refer to [MasterCard Digital Enablement Service (MDES)](https://developer.mastercard.com/mdes-digital-enablement/documentation/).

 * **Visa Token Service - VTS**.<br>Tokenization service provided by Visa.
-This service lets you store the sensitive information of the Visa credit cards in a token to let you use them to make regular payments of build one-click payments features.<br>For more information, refer to [Visa Token Service (VTS)](https://usa.visa.com/products/visa-token-service.html).
+This service lets you store the sensitive information of the Visa credit cards in a token to let you use them to make regular payments or build one-click payments features.<br>For more information, refer to [Visa Token Service (VTS)](https://usa.visa.com/products/visa-token-service.html).

 #### Pay with PayU tokens
 For payments with PayU credit card tokens, include the parameter `transaction.creditCardTokenId` replacing the information of the credit card.
 The following example shows the body of the request in a high level for a one-step flow, the details of the request are not provided.